 An ad placed by WFBM-TV in Indianapolis talked of the vast area served by Channel 6 and its influence on viewers throughout the region.
 Among those communities was Paris, Illinois.
 It was called “a WFBM-TV town.”
 Don Morris, who represented a local appliance dealer, testified that the people of Paris were “no different than those of Paris, France in one respect....they like good entertainment, too!
 And they get it on WFBM-TV!”

 Channel 6 from Indianapolis was just one of several long-haul VHF stations that, if one struggled to receive in the Danville, Illinois area, one could watch on those early VHF-only television sets before 1953.
 Depending on the location of your home, it may have required a tall tower/mast on which a large antenna would be mounted at the top.
-A series of guy wires would have been necessary from the mast itself to stabilize the mast and antenna vertically against the elements of wind and bad weather.
-A two-story house would be a definite advantage as most of these masts and antennas were atop the tallest peak of the roof.
+A series of guy wires would have been necessary from the mast itself to stabilize the mast and antenna vertically against wind and other elements.
+A two-story house would be a definite advantage, as most of these masts and antennas were atop the tallest peak of the roof.

 Other possible alternatives included a faint signal from Chicago, St. Louis, or even Louisville.
-The distances, weather conditions, and the situation of a viewer's antenna and television set would determine the odds of a watchable signal from those far distant signals.
+The distances, weather conditions, and the positions of a viewer's antenna and television set would determine the likelihood of a watchable signal from those distant signals.
 So, the prospect of local television stations was probably quite exciting for those potential viewers in east central Illinois and west central Indiana.

-In March of 1952, the FCC released a list of possible channels assigned to local towns and cities across the United States.
-Those were called allocations, as those channels were assigned as possible frequencies for early broadcast pioneers and investors and represented hope for those early TV fans.
+In March of 1952, the FCC released a list of possible channel assignments for local towns and cities across the United States.
+Those were called allocations, as the channels were assigned as possible broadcast frequencies for early TV pioneers and investors, and represented hope for those early TV fans.

 For those in east central Illinois, the allocations for Champaign-Urbana and Danville would be of great interest.
 Champaign-Urbana would be granted channels 3, 12, 21, 27, and 33.
 Danville would be assigned channel 24.
 Eventually, the Danville area would gain television service from WCIA, and occasionally, a viewer might see a few distant stations from those major cities.
-Those UHF channels in central Illinois would be unobtainable unless TV owners took extraordinary means to receive them.
+Those UHF channels in central Illinois would be unattainable unless TV owners took extraordinary measures to receive them.
 Danville was outside the normal viewing area for all the central Illinois UHF stations and even one in nearby Lafayette, Indiana.
-The VHF channels (2-13) were already included on the tuners of those early sets, but those UHF channels for 14-83 were not.
-That would be the primary challenge of WDAN-TV.
+The VHF channels (2-13) were already included on the tuners of those early sets, but the UHF channels (14-83) were not.
+That would be WDAN-TV's primary challenge.

 An Application for Local TV in Danville

-Technically speaking, Lee Broadcasting Company filed the first application for a television station after the “Freeze” in May of 1952 for channel 10 to be located in Quincy, Illinois.
+Technically speaking, Lee Broadcasting Company filed the first application for a television station after the “Freeze” in May of 1952, for channel 10 in Quincy, Illinois.
 The applicant was already a broadcaster, as it owned Quincy's WTAD AM/FM.
 That group would later be issued channel 7 and would become KHQA-TV licensed for nearby Hannibal, Missouri.

 Later in the same month, on the opposite side of the state in Danville, Illinois, Northwest Publishing applied for channel 24.
 The proposed television station would broadcast at a power of 19kw with an antenna 416 feet high.
 The construction cost was $215,000, with a first-year operating cost of $300,000, and was projected to produce revenue of $350,000 the first year.
 The transmitter and antenna were both listed as being manufactured by RCA.
-Northwest Publishing was owned by the Gannett Company, consisting of the principals of Frank E. Gannett at 33% ownership.
-The company already owned radio broadcast property, including Danville's WDAN, but also major market stations in Rochester, New York (WHEC); Hartford, Connecticut (WTHT); and Elmira, New York (WENY).
+Northwest Publishing was owned by the Gannett Company, with Frank E. Gannett as the principal owner at 33%.
+The company already owned radio broadcast properties, including Danville's WDAN, as well as major-market stations in Rochester, New York (WHEC); Hartford, Connecticut (WTHT); and Elmira, New York (WENY).
 This application for a television station would make it the second television application filed by Gannett.
 The first television application was filed for an Elmira, New York station.

-The location of the Danville station was 1500 North Washington Street in Danville, the transmitter and studios of WDAN Radio.
+The Danville station was located at 1500 North Washington Street in Danville, home to the transmitter and studios of WDAN Radio.
 The address of Northwest Publishing was 19 West North Street in Danville, at the office of the Commercial News newspaper.

 This filing by Northwest Publishing would make it mid-Illinois second application for a television station.
 Applications by those in Champaign-Urbana, Decatur, Bloomington, and Springfield would follow.
 Many would follow in the upcoming few months.

-In December 1952, the FCC granted the permit for construction on the Danville television station to operate on channel 24.
+In December 1952, the FCC granted a construction permit for the Danville television station to operate on channel 24.
 Unfortunately, it would be another year before the station would go on the air.
-This also means that even though it was the first to apply in the central and east central Illinois market, it would be the last to go on the air!
+This also means that even though it was the first to apply in the central and eastern Illinois market, it would be the last to go on the air!

 (WDAN-TV application announcement images from Broadcasting-Telecasting)